 We recently took a beach vacation with my whole family to Nags Head in the Outer Banks with our 1.5 year old in tow.
 Here’s some of the items we brought for him!

-One thing to also note – always be careful about bring a newborn to the beach especially in really warm weather.
+One thing to also note: always be careful about bringing a newborn to the beach especially in really warm weather.
 Babies shouldn’t be out in extreme heat and should limit sun exposure.
-You can always check with you doctor for an guidelines before heading to the beach!
+You can always check with your doctor for guidelines before heading to the beach!

 So without further ado, here’s the best baby beach gear for your next beach trip!

-One super important thing is to have the proper uv protection for your little one.
-As a reminder, The American Academy of Pediatrics (AAP) recommends to only apply a sunscreen no lower than SPF 15 to your babies face, back of the hands and tops of the feet to babies under 6 months old.
+One super essential thing is to have the proper UV protection for your little one.
+As a reminder, The American Academy of Pediatrics (AAP) recommends to only apply a sunscreen no lower than SPF 15 to your baby’s face, back of the hands and tops of the feet to babies under 6 months old.
 Don’t put it on their whole body!

 After they’re older than 6 months you can apply a baby-safe sunscreen to their whole body.
 Look for sunscreen labeled “broad-spectrum” with an active ingredient of either titanium dioxide or zinc oxide.